bashunaimiroy/nyancat-game/README.md

 to do:
-* add another level with harder difficulty?
 * add more visual effects
+* bug: Player can keep pressing F to progress to next level without levelEnd screen
 * make a separate subclass of Enemy called SkullCat, with special properties.
 Maybe they'll take away all your lives at once.
-* out of curiosity: Figure out why changing the || operator to an && operator in the enemy placing function will make the game jump.
-* add lasers like Mike's
+* add lasers and other weapons
+* add a more extensive starting menu
-* add different kinds of weapons
+* add alerts to notify player of progress("only 10 enemies remaining in level")
+* add extra lives
+* add graphic to lives remaining display

 ------------